Detect Anything 3D in the Wild: Detect Anything 3D in the Wild

 Overall, by progressively aligning multi-scale features and adaptively integrating their contributions, \encodermodule effectively leverages the strengths of both foundation models while minimizing potential conflicts.

 The diverse 3D object supervisions across various scenarios, depths, and camera intrinsics introduce challenges to model training.
-Our \decodermodule aims to progressively integrate geometric information while preventing catastrophic forgetting in 2D-to-3D knowledge transfer.
+Our \decodermodule aims to progressively integrate geometric information while ensuring stable 2D-to-3D knowledge transfer.
 We introduce Zero-Embedding Mapping (\zeroconv) mechanism, which incrementally infuses 3D geometry into the decoder via zero-initialized layers—without disrupting the original 2D features.
 As \Cref{fig:pipeline}(c) shows, the \decodermodule comprises three main components: the Two-Way Transformer, the Geometric Transformer, and the 3D bounding box heads.

-\bheading{Two-Way Transformer.} Following the SAM design, we first concatenate the 3D bounding box token with prompt-related tokens to form the query:
+\bheading{Two-Way Transformer.} Following the SAM design, we first concatenate the 3D bounding box tokens with prompt-related tokens to form the query:

 where \(\mathbf{T}_{\mathrm{3D},i}\) denotes the 3D bounding box token for the \(i\)-th object, \(\mathbf{T}_{\mathrm{p},i}\) is the prompt-related token, and \([\cdot;\,\cdot]\) denotes vector concatenation.
 The SAM encoder output \(\mathbf{F}_s\) serves as both key and value for the first Two-Way Transformer layer, yielding: